Call our licensed agents toll free 844.855.0163

 Coverage with safety precautions: In this case, the homeowners insurance policy might provide coverage for a trampoline, but only if you have certain safety precautions in place.
 For example, the trampoline may need to be in a closed and locked area, with access to the area restricted, Worters says.

 If you have yet to buy a trampoline but are considering doing so, call your insurer first to find out if it covers trampolines.
-If it does not, it is possible that if you buy a trampoline, your policy will not be renewed at the end of its term, Worters says.
+If it does not, it is possible that if you buy a trampoline, your policy will not be renewed at the end of its term.

 Are trampolines an attractive nuisance?

-Children -- even those who trespass -- may not fully understand the risk an "attractive nuisance" poses.
-The onus is on the homeowner to either remove the danger or make it inaccessible to children.
+Children -- even those who trespass -- may not fully understand the risk an attractive nuisance poses.
+The homeowner is responsible for either removing the danger or making it inaccessible to children.

-When you have an attractive nuisance on your property, it often makes sense to purchase additional liability coverage, says the Insurance Information Institute.
+When you have an attractive nuisance on your property, it often makes sense to purchase additional liability coverage.
 For example, instead of carrying a minimum amount of $100,000, it might make sense to carry $500,000 -- or even more.

 What to do if trampolines are excluded from your homeowners insurance policy